sebastianruder/NLP-progress/vietnamese.md

 ## Dependency parsing

 * The last 1020 sentences of the [benchmark Vietnamese dependency treebank VnDT](http://vndp.sourceforge.net) is used for test, while the remaining 9k+ sentences are used for training & development.
+LAS and UAS scores are computed on all tokens (i.e. including punctuation).

 | | Model           | LAS |  UAS  |  Paper | Code |